fastrgv/AdaGate/README.md

 ## explanatory note on SFML versus SDL2
-Using SFML rather than SDL2 for windows and event loop management was tried, but SFML does NOT currently allow the core and forward compatible settings that are required to use OpenGL v3.3 on OS-X.  This article:
+Using SFML rather than SDL2 for windows and event loop management was tried, but, except for audio, SFML does NOT currently allow the core and forward compatible settings that are required to use OpenGL v3.3 on OSX.
+This article:
 [link](http://www.glfw.org/faq.html#how-do-i-create-an-opengl-30-context)
 explains that OSX only supports forward-compatible, core profiles.
 Moreover, SFML [fttb] still uses some OGL-deprecated functions (which preclude forward-compatibility).
 On the other hand SDL2 audio was not used because SFML audio seemed far more elegant.